Aleks901/Hiof-2025-WebMob/the-tavern-desktop/src/features/README.md

 - POST api/v2/chats - Creates a new chatroom
 - POST api/v2/chats/(id)/users - adds a user into a chatroom based on the chatroom id and the user id as abody. {"userId": (id)}
 - POST api/v2/cahts/(id)/messages - Creates a chat message in a chatroom based on the chatroom ID.
 (For posting messages)
-- PUT api/v2/chats/(id) Updates a chatroom by ID (Might wanna change this one to patch)
+- PATCH api/v2/chats/(id) Updates a chatroom by ID
 - DELETE api/v2/chats/(id) - Deletes a chatroom by ID